 Southwark

-§ This page provides an overview of a UK's local authority district, bringing together various information to help you better understand this district.
+§ This page gives an overview of the Southwark local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
+One of 361 district profiles on Baseview.

-Southwark in central and south London is rich in history and culture, home to the Shard, Borough Market, Shakespeare’s Globe, and the Tate Modern.
+Overview ⁞ Southwark in central and south London is rich in history and culture, home to the Shard, Borough Market, Shakespeare’s Globe, and the Tate Modern.
 It mixes modern development with historic districts such as Bermondsey and Rotherhithe.

+Who governs Southwark?
 The local government for this district is: The London Borough of Southwark (London Borough).

 Constituencies in Southwark